melezhik/outthentic-dsl/intro.md

     code: print "# ", scalar @{match_lines()}

-match_line() function returns array of lines successfuly matched by _latest_ check, we would talk about useful dsl function later, but what should be important for us at the moment is the _length_ of array returned.
+match_line() function returns array of lines successfully matched by _latest_ check, we would talk about useful dsl functions later, but what should be important for us at the moment is the _length_ of array returned.

 So the question is what it should be?
 Not too many variants for answer.